SZYBKI Theory

 \[V_c = f\frac{332.0716q_iq_j}{D(r_{ij} + \delta)}\]

-where D is the dielectric constant for which the default value is 1, \(q_i\) and \(q_j\) are the MMFF partial charges on atoms i and j, \(r_{ij}\) is the interatomic distance, \(\delta\) is the “electrostatic buffering” constant of 0.05 Å. Scaling factor f is 0.75 for 1,4 interactions, and 1.0 otherwise.
+where D is the dielectric constant for which the default value is 1, \(q_i\) and \(q_j\) are the MMFF partial charges on atoms i and j, \(r_{ij}\) is the interatomic distance, and \(\delta\) is the “electrostatic buffering” constant of 0.05 Å. The scaling factor f is 0.75 for 1,4 interactions and 1.0 otherwise.

-Protein-ligand interaction can be described by the Amber force field instead of MMFF potential:
+Protein-ligand interactions can be described by the Amber force field instead of MMFF potential,

-SMIRNOFF (SMIRks Natural Open Force Field) is a kind of small-molecule force field springing from the Open Force Field Initiative (OFF Initiative or OFFI) (https://openforcefield.org/).
+SMIRNOFF (SMIRKS Natural Open Force Field) is a kind of small molecule force field springing from the Open Force Field Initiative (OFF Initiative or OFFI).
 The key feature of this force field is its chemical representation of parameters by using extended SMARTS patterns.
 “Extended” here means that the SMARTS patterns also use atom assignment syntax from SMIRKS.
 For example, [*:2]~[*:1]~[#1] specifies three atoms, where the first is assigned to be atom 2, the second atom is assigned to be atom 1, and the third atom is not assigned.
-This format frees the force field from using atom types, instead it uses the direct chemical perception of the extended SMARTS patterns ([Mobley-2018]).
-Compared to traditional atom typing approaches, this representation greatly reduces the number of parameters needed to specify a general small-molecule force field and makes each parameter more independent.
+This format frees the force field from using atom types; instead it uses the direct chemical perception of the extended SMARTS patterns [Mobley-2018].
+Compared to traditional atom typing approaches, this representation greatly reduces the number of parameters needed to specify a general small molecule force field and makes each parameter more independent.

 While it currently has a traditional “Amber” type functional form as specified below, future versions expect to modify the functional form.
-The OPENFF Initiative will be releasing periodic revisions of the parameters which will include changes to the chemical specifications (ie the extended SMARTS patterns) as well as the numerical parameters.
+The OPENFF Initiative release periodic revisions of the parameters which include changes to the chemical specifications (i.e., the extended SMARTS patterns) as well as the numerical parameters.
 The revision used by the API points will be given with the results.

 \[V_{SMIRNOFF} = \sum_{b}V_{b} + \sum_{a}V_{a} + \sum_{o}V_{o} + \sum_{t}V_{t} + \sum_{v}V_{v} + \sum_{c}V_{c}\]

-describing respectively bond stretching (b), angle bending (a), out-of-plane displacement (o), torsion (t), Van der Waals (v) and electrostatic (c) interactions.
-Their functional forms are similar to those in AMBER force field and are given below.
+describing bond stretching (b), angle bending (a), out-of-plane displacement (o), torsion (t), van der Waals (v), and electrostatic (c) interactions.
+Their functional forms are similar to those in the AMBER force field and are given below.

 For a bond b the stretching potential has a simple harmonic form: